acdcjunior/acdcjunior.github.io/_posts/2014-12-16-html5-application-cache-error-event-manifest-resource-fetch-failed-chrome.md

      - Open the MANIFEST file URL in a new tab.
 The old file is shown, right?
      - Now on this very tab, open developer tools (F12) and move to the *Network* tab.
 Now reload (F5).
      - Check the `Size`/`Content` column as Chrome says it downloaded the file "`(from cache)`".
 Nasty.
   - *Not-so-useful workaround*: Some report that **restarting Chrome** will make the error go away.
 This is, of course, less than optimal, as we don't control our users' browsers, but at least it does give us some hope.
-Another fortunate detail is that if it is Chrome mobile, some seconds away from the app should reset it in iOS (I can't say for Android, though).
+Another fortunate detail is that if it is Chrome mobile, some seconds away from the app should reset it in iOS (I can't speak for Android, though).

 <br>